 castello-fullfavorites iconBasket Copyicon-checkmarkicon-facebookicon-globeInstagramicon-pinterestCastello sustainability-08 Copy 7icon-youtubeservings icon mediumtimerTime icon big

-Exemplifying simplicity, while still offering a great variety of flavor and aroma, Parmesan simply stands above the rest.
+Exemplifying simplicity, while still offering a great variety of flavour and aroma, Parmigiano Reggiano simply stands above the rest.

-The art of making Parmesan is one of tradition and feel, making each wheel of Parmigiano Reggiano a testament to pure artisanship and skill.
+The art of making Parmigiano Reggiano is one of tradition and feel, making each wheel of Parmigiano Reggiano a testament to pure artisanship and skill.

-Produced in northern Italy, Grana Padano is closely related to Parmesan, though less crumbly in texture and milder in flavor.
-Like Parmesan, the cheese is aged for a minimum of one year, boasting tones of ripe fruit and a tart bite.
+Produced in northern Italy, Grana Padano (PDO) has a mild, nutty touch and a flaky texture.
+The cheese is aged for a minimum of 9 months, boasting tones of ripe fruit and a tart bite.

-Pecorino hails from the southern regions of Italy, and like Grana Padano, it shares many of the qualities found in Parmesan.
-Produced from sheep’s milk, this cheese is favored for its sharp taste and granular texture.
+Pecorino Romano (PDO) hails from the regions of Lazio and Sardinia.
+It is produced from sheep’s milk, and this cheese is favoured for its sharp taste and granular texture.

 All you need to know about cheese